NEU-Libraries/drs-toolkit-wp-plugin/README.md

 16. Go to Appearance > Customize > Colors > Global.
 Change Accent Color and  Accent Shade Color to #c00

 17. Click the '<' arrow then Header.
-Change Secondary Header > Background Color to #494949, Text Color and Social Icon Color to #AFAFAF, Top Border Color to #3C3C3C and Social Icon Hover Color to #EFEFEF
+Change Secondary Header > Background Color to #494949, Text Color and Social Icon Color to #AFAFAF, Top Border Color to #3C3C3C and Social Icon Hover Color and Social Icon Hover background Color to #EFEFEF

 18. Click the '<' arrow then Main Menu.
 Change Menu Items > Text Hover/Focus Color and SubMenu Items Hover/Focus Text Color to #c00.